How to copy trade on Polymarket

 |---|---|---|

-A per-trade cap clips any individual copy at a dollar maximum — useful when leaders occasionally go huge.
-A per-market limit caps your total exposure to any single market across every trader, so you can't accidentally over-stack the same outcome.
+Caps your total exposure to any one market across every trader, so you can't accidentally over-stack the same outcome.

 Price band

-A range like 30¢–70¢ filters out late entries on markets that have already mostly resolved as well as lottery-ticket entries on long shots.
-Trades outside the band are skipped.
+A range like 30ยขโ70ยข skips late entries on near-resolved markets and lottery-ticket longshots.
+Trades outside it are skipped.

 Slippage tolerance

-How much price movement between the leader's fill and yours you'll accept, expressed in percent.
-Tighter slippage means more skipped trades when the book moves; looser slippage means more catches at potentially worse prices.
+How much price movement between the leader's fill and yours you'll accept.
+Tighter = more skips when the book moves; looser = more catches at worse prices.

 Step 4 - Let it run

-Once your rules are set, the bot runs automatically:
+Once your rules are set, Mirrored runs automatically:

 - Leader buys 200 shares of "BTC > $150k" at

-Mirrored runs in Telegram, so every fill pings you in chat with the trader, market, side, and price.
-You can pause one trader, pause everything, or remove a wallet at any time from 🪞 Copy Trade → 👥 Manage.
+Mirrored notifies you on every fill - with the trader, market, side, and price.
+You can pause one trader, pause everything, or remove a wallet at any time from your copy-trade settings.

 Step 5 - Monitor and adjust